wmyers/wmyers.github.io/_drafts/2015-05-19-Implementing-Google-ReCaptcha-widget.md

 <div class="g-recaptcha" data-sitekey="SomeGeneratedDataSiteKeyForAPublicDomain"></div>
 ```

-With most web apps it's always nice to see them working on localhost before sending them off to boarding school in the cloud.
+With web apps it's always nice to see them working on localhost before sending them off to boarding school in the cloud.
 This was no exception, but turned out to be a bit fiddly.

 In the [getting started](https://developers.google.com/recaptcha/docs/start) section Google states the widget will work in localhost regardless of the domain-linked `data-sitekey` parameter.
-I did not find this to be the case, I got the following message instead: "ERROR: Invalid domain for site key".
+However I did not find this to be the case, rather I got the following message: "ERROR: Invalid domain for site key".

 <img src='{{ site.baseurl }}/images/posts/recaptcha-error.png' alt='Google reCaptcha Error' width='308'></img>